wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 [Signature Plastics](https://pimpmykeyboard.com/) is my number one stop for keycap sets.
 They have high quality DSA profile caps made from PBT in many colors, and produce sets to fit specialty keyboards like the Planck, Ergodox, and more.
 I recommend any of the DSA sets, especially the [dye sublimated sets](https://pimpmykeyboard.com/dsa-sublimated-keysets/).

 [1upkeyboards](https://www.1upkeyboards.com/) has a variety of items, including lube, as well as some nice budget options for DIY kits.
-Their skeleton kits are very affordable, and the 1up RGB PCB hot-swap edition is a fantastic easy to use PCB.
+Their skeleton kits are very affordable, and the 1up RGB PCB hot-swap edition is a fantastic PCB.

 [KBDfans](https://kbdfans.cn/) has an extremely large selection, though some of their listings are a bit confusing to me.
 The DZ60 PCB from them is one of the most flexible 60% PCBs on the market, and their Tofu case is highly regarded for its weight and shape.
 Please note they ship from China, so shipping is a bit slower than other shops on this list.